HimaniParik/Recursion-Visualizer/README.md

 - JavaScript
 - SVG

+## Limitations
+- Visualization is optimized for smaller inputs (recommended n ≤ 5)
+- Larger recursion trees may overlap or reduce animation clarity

 ## Future Improvements
 - Factorial visualization
 - N-Queens visualization
 - Memoization support
 - Speed controls

-  ## Known Issues
-- Dark mode styling needs refinement
-- Memoization toggle is not fully implemented
-- Tree spacing can overlap for large inputs
+- Dynamic tree scaling for larger recursion depths
+- Zoom and pan support

 ## How to Run
-1. Clone repository
+1. Clone the repository
-2. Open index.html in browser
+2. Open `index.html` in your browser